New WordPress Version: WordPress V. 4.8 – Evans

-Here are just a few of the changes you will see in the new version:
+Here are just some of the changes you will find in the new WordPress version:

 WordPress Widget Updates

 Below is a brief description of these new widgets:

 Let’s go through how to configure and use each of these widgets: